Pecan-Crusted Buttermilk Chicken

 This chicken recipe has it all!
 It's got a crunchy coating of finely chopped pecans and breadcrumbs as well as a moist and tender interior thanks to a good soak in low-fat buttermilk.
 You'll also love the addition of Cajun seasoning that combines a lot of different tasty spices into one.
-For the best results, be sure to use a well-seasoned cast-iron skillet.
-Heat up the oil and cook the chicken until the coating is golden and crunchy, which should take only just 5 minutes total.
-Then transfer it all to the oven to cook it all the way through, which takes only 10 more minutes.
-Serve with mixed greens or blanched veggies alongside to complete the meal.
+For the best results, use a well-seasoned cast-iron skillet.
+Heat up the oil and cook the chicken until the coating is golden and crunchy, then transfer it to the oven to cook through.
+Serve with mixed greens or blanched veggies alongside.

 Uncooked boneless skinless chicken breast